omi-n/MLGym/README.md

     ANTHROPIC_API_KEY=""
     ```

-3. You can use Docker or Podman to run the tasks inside the container.
-Podman is a recommended way of running
+3. You can use either Docker or Podman to run tasks inside a container.
+Podman is the recommended way to run containers on macOS.
-a container in MacOS.

 4. Follow the instructions [here](https://docs.docker.com/desktop/) to install docker.
-Choose the appropriate install command depending on your OS.
+Select the appropriate installation command based on your OS.

-5. If you are working on a linux machine, please install the `nvidia-container-runtime`.
+5. If you are working on a Linux machine, please install the `nvidia-container-runtime`.
 This is required to start docker containers with GPU support.

     ```bash
     sudo dnf install -y nvidia-container-toolkit